 The Required Disclosures in Tennessee

-As a landlord, you have a legal obligation, under the Tennessee laws, to let your prospective renters know of certain information.
+As a landlord, you have a legal obligation, under the Tennessee laws, to let your prospective tenant know of certain information.
 In particular, a housing provider must make the following disclosures:

 nashville-tennessee